pacificoceanmist/xDTD-Analysis/README.md

 The folder holds the visual output results of the analysis.
 These results are presented in both PDF and JPEG formats, providing a comprehensive view of the analysis outcomes.

-### Data

-The folder contains compressed CSV files utilized for the analysis.
-These resources are essential for reproducing the analysis and verifying the results.

 ## Getting Started

 To begin your analysis or reproduce the results, follow these steps: